Zeke1337/Zenith-CS2-Cheat/README.md

 notes:

-- there are a lot of things to improve.
+- There are a lot of things to improve.
 I was just lazy and wanted to publish this.

 developers: